West Division (CFL)

 The West Division is one of the two regional divisions of the Canadian Football League (CFL), its counterpart being the East Division.

-Although the CFL was not founded until 1958, the West Division and its clubs are descended from earlier leagues.
+With a few exceptions, a senior men's football championship has been contested in Western Canada since 1911, and with a few additional exceptions the Western champion has played the Eastern champion for the Grey Cup.
+Although its teams have been members of the CFL since 1958, the then-Western Football Conference remained a distinct legal entity until 1981.

 The five teams in the West Division are the BC Lions, Calgary Stampeders, Edmonton Elks, Saskatchewan Roughriders, and Winnipeg Blue Bombers.
-There were also two now-defunct teams from the mid 1990s United States expansion of the CFL who played in the West Division.
-Additionally, the Winnipeg Blue Bombers have played three separate stints in the East Division, during seasons in which the divisions needed to be rebalanced due league expansion, contraction, or reorganization.
+The now-defunct Las Vegas Posse and Sacramento Gold Miners from the mid 1990s United States expansion of the CFL also played in the West Division.
+Additionally, the Winnipeg Blue Bombers have played three separate stints in the East Division, during seasons in which the divisions needed to be rebalanced due to league expansion, contraction, or reorganization.